-The integration of machines in different life stages as seeding and harvesting has increased the production to nearly double that of the old methods, while at the same time, decreased the number of operating expenses by eliminating the human part of the rice growing process.
+The integration of machines in different life stages as seeding and harvesting has increased production to nearly double that of the old methods, while at the same time, decreasing the number of operating expenses by eliminating the human part of the rice growing process.

 At this point, most of you guys will take a step back and think, ” Is this the right time for me to try and grow rice hydroponically?”.
 I completely agree with you, rice is not the most economical crop for hydroponics at the time, but I believe that this will change in the future.